jlleongarcia/jlleongarcia/content/blog/ai-comercial-readweb.md

 I tried with FireCrawl, but the juice of the offer is not captured

-i can imagine is due to some robots.txt info that it is blocking it
+I can imagine is due to some `robots.txt` info that it is blocking it

 But how about feeding pure HTML to OpenAI?